• A-level Physics (AQA, OCR & Edexcel)

 I am quite an active person outside of tutoring.
 I am a qualified BTF Triathlon coach and regularly deliver group training sessions as well as coaching several athletes on a one-to-one basis.
 I am also a keen participant in the sport and have been fortunate enough to compete at an international level, representing Great Britain at both European and World Championships.
 I like to incorporate many coaching techniques into my lessons.

 I also enjoy being slightly less active!
-Taking the dog for a walk around Richmond park, a good book and a beer in the garden or just hanging out with my partner or friends is a great way to unwind after a day at work.
+Taking the dog for a walk around Richmond park, a good book and a beer in the garden or just hanging out with my partner and our children or friends is a great way to unwind after a day at work.

 Jon is extremely knowledgeable in physics and is very easy to understand.
 He is a kind and caring person and has a great personality overall.
 I highly recommend him.
 (Mother of A Level Physics student)